The luxury SUV made in Africa, for Africans

 Kiira Motors, based in Uganda, is developing Africa's first hybrid car set to sell at $20,000 each.

-Nigeria is also leading the charge, with its first car brand Innoson launching a range of private cars in 2014.
+Nigeria is also leading the charge.
+Its first car brand Innoson launched a range of private cars in 2014 made from mostly locally sourced parts.
 A report by PWC highlighted Nigeria's potential to become the automotive hub of Africa.

 Previous and less successful attempts include the Nyayo Car, initiated by the Kenyan government in 1986.
 It never made it into production.

-As African nations aim to move from low to middle-income status, the continents car industries could look to move up the gears.
+As African nations aim to move from low to middle-income status, the continent's car industries could look to move up the gears.